tronprotocol-scala/scala-tron/README.md

 # Quick Start

-This project requires SBT to build.
+This project requires SBT<br />
+SBT (Simple Build Tool) is an open-source build tool for Scala and Java projects, similar to Java's Maven and Ant.<br />
 Follow the instructions [installing SBT](http://www.scala-sbt.org/1.0/docs/Setup.html) to install SBT

 ```